Bitcoin halving: What does it mean and what will its effect be?

-Every 210 000 blocks (approximately every four years), the miners’ reward for the mined block in the Bitcoin network is halved, and new coins begin to appear two times slower.
-This process of reward reduction is called Halving and will take place until the maximum volume of 21 million bitcoins has been generated by the net (according to preliminary estimates, it will happen in 2140).
+Every 210 000 blocks, the miners’ reward for the mined block in the Bitcoin network is halved, and new coins begin to appear two times slower.
+This reward decrease process is called halving.
+It will remain until the maximum volume of 21 million Bitcoins would be generated by the net.
+According to preliminary estimates, it will happen in 2140.

-Halving is embedded in the source code and performs several functions:
+Halving is embedded in the source code of Bitcoin and performs several functions:

 Limits the coins issue, providing uniform issue.
 The lower the reward for every block, the longer the coins are mined.
-After halving the amount of mined bitcoins will decrease.
-Nowadays, 1800 are mined daily, and after May 2020, this number will be reduced to 900 BTC.
-Halving slows the production of new bitcoins and pushes the date of creation of the latter.
+After halving, the amount of mined bitcoins decreases.
+Previously, 1,800 Bitcoins were mined daily, and in May 2020, this number reduced to 900 BTC.

 Restrains crypto-inflation.
 The longer coins are mined, the more time it will take for all bitcoins to be engaged into circulation.
-Over time, new coins will become scarce.
-The slower new coins are mined, the lower is inflation.
+Over time, new coins will become some kind of scarce.
+The slower new coins are mined, the lower is the level of inflation.

 Contributes to the rise of the bitcoin price (deflation).
 Since the supply in the market is reduced, then demand and rate are rising.

-Maintains the miners’ interest because of commission fees increase, and impossibility to get all the coins at once.
+Maintains the miners’ interest because commission fees increase.

 After the first halving in 2012, Bitcoin reached a record high of $1,000 by November 2013.
 After the second halving in 2016, Bitcoin took off again and reached its record high of $20,089 on December 18, 2017.
 Then the price dropped.
 However, in February 2019, Bitcoin started to grow slowly as well as the number of its transactions.